mekion/the-bimo-project/README.md

 <br>

 Bimo ships in two forms: a fully assembled SLS kit, or a DIY edition you 3D print and assemble yourself.
-The walking gait, firmware, simulation environment, and control API is included and usable with both. **If you want to build one, [you can get your Bimo here](https://www.mekion.com/product).**
+The walking gait, firmware, simulation environment, and control API are included and usable with both. **If you want to build one, [you can get your Bimo here](https://www.mekion.com/product).**

 ---